polito-WA-2024/.github/profile/EXAM.md

+# Web Applications (2023/2024)

+Info about exams for the course of _Web Applications_ (in English) for the [Master Degree in Cybersecurity](https://www.polito.it/en/education/master-s-degree-programmes/cybersecurity) at Politecnico di Torino, Italy.

+## Sample exams

+This is the first year the course is activated.
+There are no examples of past exams for this course.
+However, you can get an idea of the type of projects by looking at a similar course: [Web Applications I](https://elite.polito.it/teaching/past-courses/2023-01txy-wa1-iz/exam) from MSc in Computer Engineering.
+More details about the exam will be given during lectures.

 ## Exam rules

 The exam consists of a web application project to be developed according to the specifications published 20 days in advance of each official exam date ("data appello"), plus an oral discussion of such a project.
 For each official date, a new assignment will have to be developed.